 Throughout its 117+ year span, the existing courthouse has undergone a number of small to medium scale interior renovations and one significant exterior restoration which was completed in 1998 for the 100th anniversary of the building.
 The exterior renovation included a thorough cleaning and repointing of the brick facade of the building, repairs to decorative elements and brick where necessary and restoration of the clock tower steeple, most of which is constructed of white-painted tin metal over wood.
 Finally a new slate roof was installed.
 The clock tower uses an original Seth Thomas clockwork system, also restored in 1998, which strikes the time via the 1898 Vanduzen Bell Company tower bell, which can clearly be heard all over downtown Jackson.

 The Historic Courthouse served as the center of county government or county seat until 2006 when these functions were relocated to the new Butts County Administration Building a few blocks west of the downtown square.
-The building has since continued to house the Superior, Probate and Juvenile courts, supported by an office suite directly across the street from the building until 2019, when it was permanently closed as a judicial center.
+The building continued to house the Superior, Probate and Juvenile courts, supported by an office suite directly across the street from the building until 2019, when it was permanently closed as a judicial center.
 A SPLOST funded $3 million dollar restoration began in August of that year, restoring much of the interior to its original 1898 appearance, albeit supported by completely modern mechanical, electrical and plumbing systems.
 Scheduled to reopen by November of 2020, the Historic Courthouse will be refreshed and rehabilitated to serve the citizens of Butts County as a the new Economic Development and Tourism Center, housing the Development Authority, Chamber of Commerce, Visitor’s Center, Historical Society and Arts Council.